-The first thing caregivers should remember is to be sensitive and respond quickly to an infant/child’s signals.
+The first thing nannies and caregivers should remember is to be sensitive and respond quickly to an infant/child’s signals.

 You cannot spoil a child and responding quickly and sensitively helps teach the infant that their needs will be met, they are okay, and the world is safe.
 Caregivers should interact with the child frequently and show affection and positivity towards the child with lots of hugs, smiles, and praise.
 They should follow the child’s lead during interactions being careful not to overwhelm the child.
 Secure attachments are encouraged when a caregiver can “attune” or accurately read and respond to a child’s needs at the child’s pace.

 Caregivers should get down to the child’s level.
 Play should be mutual, and the caregiver should always support and encourage the child as they explore their environment.

 In infants, the attachment quality and the feedback received from their attached caregiver influences their sense of safety and trust in the world.
 It impacts how they will approach and react to relationships with others as they age.
 Children with a secure attachment to a primary caregiver generally do better with coping and relationships.
 Caregivers can encourage secure attachments through being sensitive, responsive, and caring to infants and children.